The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Boundedness, non-atomicity, and hypergraph ideals

 \begin{definition} A subset $\bB$ of a Boolean algebra $\aA$ is \textit{splitting} if for every non-zero $A\in\aA$ there is $B\in\bB$ such that $A\sm B\neq0_\aA$ and $A\wedge B\neq0_\aA$. \end{definition}

 It was proved by Hern\'{a}ndez-Hern\'{a}ndez and Hru\v{s}\'{a}k \cite[Lemma 3.17]{HHH07} that, for an analytic P-ideal $\iI$ on $\omega$, the existence of a countable splitting family in the quotient Boolean algebra $\wo/\iI$ implies that $\iI$ is totally bounded.
+We will show below that the converse holds true as well.

 The last additional property considered in this subsection is connected with the classical Bolzano--Weierstrass theorem asserting that every bounded sequence of real numbers contains a convergent subsequence.
 It was first studied by Filip\'{o}w \textit{et al.} \cite[Section 2]{FMRS07}.